 - Windy weather condition

-- Drought or dry weather condition
+- Drought or dry weather conditions

 - Poor watering system